Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

  - azure-active-directory
  - msal-js
  - passport-azure-ad
+platform: JavaScript
+endpoint: AAD v2.0
 urlFragment: ms-identity-javascript-react-tutorial
-description: React single-page application calling a protected web API using App Roles to implement Role-Based Access Control
+name: Add authorization using App roles to a React single-page app that signs-in users and calls a protected Node.js Web Api
+description: Add authorization using App roles to a React single-page app that signs-in users and calls a protected Node.js Web Api
 ---

-# React single-page application calling a protected web API using App Roles to implement Role-Based Access Control
+# Add authorization using App roles to a React single-page app that signs-in users and calls a protected Node.js Web Api

 * [Overview](#overview)
 * [Scenario](#scenario)